MikeWoodward/English-Football-Forecasting/Notes/league_notes.md

 At the time of writing (mid-2025), there are five national professional leagues.
 Below these leagues are semi-professional regional leagues.
 The top league (the EPL) takes the lion's share of the available money and the money falls off the lower down the league system you go.

 The table below is a simplified version of the league structure over time.
+Over the years, some teams have "resigned" or been expelled from the league mid-season, this means the number of teams per league per season changes.

 | Tier    | League name | Number of clubs |
 | -------- | ------- | ------- |